szilagyipeter99/embeddedsystems/7_OTA/README.md

 ## Missing features from the example

-### Version checking:
-Compare the currently running firmware version with the latest available version on the server and skip the update if they are the same

 ### Secure transport (HTTPS):
 Use HTTPS with server certificate verification to prevent man-in-the-middle attacks and unauthorized OTA servers